WeirdConstructor/WLambda/doc/wlambda_reference.md

                                    the literal structure and returns a map of matched variables.
 If nothing matches $none
                                    is returned. *)
-    list_expr     = "*", expr   (* splices the vector result of 'expr'
-                                   into the currently parsed list *)
+    formatter     = "F", string_lit (* compiles the string into a formatter, that takes as many arguments as there are format specifiers in the string.
+See also: String formatting syntax in the next section. *) list_expr     = "*", expr   (* splices the vector result of 'expr' into the currently parsed list *)
                   | expr